snsnsns/snsnsns.github.io/_pages/foraquavitea.md

 I'd like to showcase some of the work that I've done that might help you see my capabilities:

 ## Branding and packaging for Healthy Living
 I designed the labels for the newly-release private label cold-brew coffee from Healthy Living and created an Instagram reel for the debut.
+These coffee drinks are available for purchase in store.
 <div class="gallery" data-columns="2">
-	<iframe height="720" src="images/blogimages/HealthyLiving/HL_coldbrewsocialvideolowres.mp4" frameborder="0"></iframe>
+	<iframe width="315" height="560" src="images/blogimages/HealthyLiving/HL_coldbrewsocialvideolowres.mp4" frameborder="0"></iframe>
 	<img src="/images/blogimages/HealthyLiving/krucanlabel.png">
 </div>